-The questions in this section will cover logical situation and questions based on the facts given.
+The questions in this section will cover logical situations and questions based on the facts given.

-• Computer Basics: Organization of a computer, Central Processing Unit (CPU), structure of instructions in CPU, input/output devices, computer memory, and back-up devices.
+• Computer Basics: Organization of a computer, Central Processing Unit (CPU), the structure of instructions in CPU, input/output devices, computer memory, and backup devices.

 Questions in this section will be designed to test the candidates’ general understanding of the English language.
 There will be questions on the following topics:

 Comprehensions, Sentence Correction, Fill in the Blanks, Synonyms, Antonyms, Idiomatic Characters.

 |1.||Availability of Application Form||Third Week of April|

 |2.||Availability of Admit Card||Last Week of June|